 The peace is sometimes shattered by the sound of jet skis whooshing up and down the Solent (we call them buoy racers, because we're very witty).

-As runner up, we've included four places where you can hire paddleboards (as of 2022).
-After all, you may not want to splash out £200-£500 on a paddleboard before you er, splash out on the water.
+As runner up, we've included four places where you can hire paddleboards.
+After all, you may not want to splash out £100+ on a paddleboard before you er, splash out on the water.

-St Helens is a bay which usually has calm water and is home to Tackt-Isle Adventures.
-They'll hire you a stand up paddleboard or you can pay extra for introductory lessons.
-Wight Water Adventure Watersports is a similar sort of place which is half way between Sandown and Shanklin.
-Bayside Beach Hire is based in Sandown whilst there are simple cash-and-bumbags hire places on Shanklin seafront.
+St Helens is a bay that usually has calm water and is home to Tackt-Isle Adventures.
+They'll lend you a stand up paddleboard or you can pay extra for introductory lessons.
+Wight Water Adventure Watersports is a similar sort of place that can be found half way between Sandown and Shanklin.

-As runner up, we've included four places where you can hire paddleboards (as of 2022).
-After all, you may not want to splash out £200-£500 on a paddleboard before you er, splash out on the water.
+As runner up, we've included four places where you can hire paddleboards.
+After all, you may not want to splash out £100+ on a paddleboard before you er, splash out on the water.

-St Helens is a bay which usually has calm water and is home to Tackt-Isle Adventures.
-They'll hire you a stand up paddleboard or you can pay extra for introductory lessons.
-Wight Water Adventure Watersports is a similar sort of place which is half way between Sandown and Shanklin.
-Bayside Beach Hire is based in Sandown whilst there are simple cash-and-bumbags hire places on Shanklin seafront.
+St Helens is a bay that usually has calm water and is home to Tackt-Isle Adventures.
+They'll lend you a stand up paddleboard or you can pay extra for introductory lessons.
+Wight Water Adventure Watersports is a similar sort of place that can be found half way between Sandown and Shanklin.

 Looking for a stand up paddleboard?
 Search deals on Amazon